2008 United States House of Representatives elections in Colorado: District 3

+Predictions

 District 4

-Democratic nominee Betsy Markey, businesswoman and regional director for Senator Ken Salazar won against Republican incumbent Marilyn Musgrave), who had represented this district since 2003.
+Democratic nominee Betsy Markey, businesswoman and regional director for Senator Ken Salazar won against Republican incumbent Marilyn Musgrave, who had represented this district since 2003.
 Both ran unopposed in the party primary elections.
-CQ Politics forecasted the race as 'Leans Democratic'.
-The Rothenberg Political Report rated it 'Toss-Up/Tilt Democratic'.
-The Cook Political Report ranked it 'Republican Toss Up'.

 Musgrave, a conservative known for her staunch opposition to gay marriage, won in 2006 by winning a plurality (46%) of the vote against Angie Paccione (D) and a strong Reform Party challenge from Eric Eidsness, who managed to garner 11% of the vote.
 That, along with her 51% showing in 2004 despite George W. Bush winning 58% of the vote in this eastern Colorado district that includes the Fort Collins area, made her vulnerable in 2008.

 Democrats suffered a setback earlier when State Senator Brandon Schaffer suddenly dropped out, citing his party's failure to clear the field.
 Eidsness switched parties again, having switched from Republican to Reform Party the year prior, and became a Democrat, which could have fueled a potential rematch with Musgrave in 2008.
 2006 nominee Angie Paccione briefly launched a campaign as well, but left the race in September 2007.
 On October 24, 2008, the National Republican Congressional Committee abandoned Marilyn Musgrave's 2008 reelection campaign, believing the race was lost.
 This decision was based solely on Musgrave's poor poll numbers.

 Musgrave launched a negative advertisement, attacking Markey over the business of Syscom Systems, the data-processing equipment company run by Markey and her husband.
 The Musgrave ad was called "highly misleading" by a Denver television station that investigated the facts.
 After her defeat, Musgrave would not comment on the election results with the media, nor would she concede the race or contact Markey to congratulate her.
 She also did not thank her campaign staff for their efforts.
 She later recorded a robocall for Republican Georgia senator Saxby Chambliss, saying that she was defeated by "leftist special interests" who "suppressed the truth with vicious attacks and lies."